open-navigation/opennav_amd_demonstrations/README.md

 SHORT VIDEOS/GIF HERE of the experiments (ground, drone, urban, park, indoor, rviz) -- show in action

+See `honeybee_demos` for more details about each experiment and videos!

 ANALYSIS HERE on performance (charts/graphs: CPU )

 ---